animeshsingh/kfp-tekton/sdk/README.md

 ## Description

-For now, it's just tiny change to the original Compiler only support make a `sequential` case.
+For now, it's a prototype change to the original Compiler only  to support `Sequential` case.
+We will be evolving this as we move along